4) Instructional Content and Practice

 Charlie, a ten year old who has been in a self-contained EMH classroom, recently moved with his family to a new state.
 This will be his first experience in a school committed to inclusionary practices.
 The Special Education co-ordinator finds a temporary placement for Charlie in a 5th grade classroom until she can conduct a thorough assessment of his needs and abilities.
 The 5th grade teacher is overheard in the teacher's lounge complaining about having Charlie in her class.

 Helen accepted a position teaching special education at the Brokenstraw Reservation public school, but the experience was frustrating.
 She experienced the public schools on Brokenstraw as bureaucratic and self-serving.
 The public schools were having difficulty competing with the Catholic missionary schools.
 The Catholic school had a total student enrollment of 250 Native American children.
 Meanwhile, the public school where Helen worked had only 40 students in grades K through 12 (all of whom were Native American).
 It was a struggle to keep the school operating.
 Helen wanted to be an agent of change, but as she began to make progress with her students, she encountered obstacles.
+No Place to Go In an effort to provide her preschool students with disabilities the opportunity for inclusion, Sally worked to integrate her class with a Headstart program.
+She engineered the project, relinquished her space and resources to merge with three other teachers in a cooperative venture of inclusion.
+Initial success turned to despair the second year after students with more severe handicaps were enrolled in the program and the general education teachers balked at working with them.Teaching is Emotionally Expensive

 Tom, a veteran teacher, reflects to some of his peers on some of his teaching experiences over the years.
-He contends that teaching is "people work," with soft skills determining one’s success in the field.
+He contends that teaching is "people work," with soft skills determining ones success in the field.
 He recounts with two particularly troubling incidents, which regretfully, have caused him to conclude that teaching is emotionally expensive.

 For seven years Toni Hicks, one of four African American teachers at Ridgeview Elementary, had truly enjoyed teaching third grade.
 This year, however, parents begin requesting that their child be transferred out of her class.
 Although, she tries to rectify the situation and address their complaints, the exodus from her class continues with no support from the administration.